Jeff White (Australian footballer): Personal life

 White grew up in Victoria and was keen to return to Melbourne after he was drafted to the Fremantle Dockers in Western Australia.
 He was married to Stacy, and in Melbourne they lived at Sandringham.
 The pair met on the Gold Coast, and married there in October 2005.
 On 5 May 2007, Stacy gave birth to the couple's first child, son Kalani Jordan.
 White has stated his desire to move to the Gold Coast once his playing career in Melbourne is finished, and mooted that a role with the proposed Gold Coast AFL team is possible in either a development or coaching capacity.
 In September 2008, he launched a sports classified website, SponsorThem, which is a specialised networking site for athletes.
 White wanted to impart his knowledge of social media to other athletes, which grew into his own business, White Echo, launched in 2009.
 White is an avid golfer and is a member of the Huntingdale Golf Club, and also plays regularly at the Royal Melbourne Golf Club.
 He plays off of a handicap of 5.
 At his final press-conference with Melbourne, he jokingly stated that a card on the seniors' Champions Tour was a potential aim once his football career is finished.

+In 2018, White suffered a stroke caused by a hole in his heart.
+White underwent successful heart surgery and was fitted with a monitor to alert of any future irregularities.